PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Melissa Menecola, Public Health Ontario
+Melissa Menecola, RN, MHI, Public Health Ontario

-Kayla Burt, Public Health Ontario
+Kayla Burt, MSc, Public Health Ontario

-Navjot Bhullar, Public Health Ontario
+Navjot K. Bhullar, MPH, Public Health Ontario

 Non-Presenting Authors: Rabia Sajwani, Public Health Ontario